 - Affordability: Thailand is an incredibly flexible place to start a business because your cost of living is much lower and you can invest your money in your business instead of a high-cost rent.

 - Visa options: The country offers a wide variety of visa options for tourists, remote workers, entrepreneurs, and investors so that you can stay long-term without relying and stressing on visa runs.

-- A high quality lifestyle: There are many resources for women and families, as well as hospitals, clinics and health professionals.
-You can also find affordable public transportation systems, numerous museums and art galleries, a unique food scene, and even access to English-language bookstores make it a destination that balances affordability with a high quality of life.
+- A high-quality lifestyle: There are many resources for women and families, as well as hospitals, clinics, and health professionals.
+You can also find affordable public transportation systems, numerous museums and art galleries, a unique food scene, and even access to English-language bookstores making it a destination that balances affordability with a high quality of life.

 What are the short-term visa options for Thailand?